anoduck/anoduck/README.md

 _As everything is in a state of impermanence, this too will change._

-_It is the smaller acts of kindness that uplift man’s soul, and help them live for another day._
+_It is the smaller acts of kindness that uplift man’s soul, and help him to live for another day._

 ------------